aws-samples/foundational-llm-chat/README.md

 5. **`prefix`**: This field allows you to set a prefix for resource names created by the application.
 You can leave it empty or provide a custom prefix if desired.

-6. **`cognito_domain`**: This field allows you to specify an already existent cognito domain name.
-It is _optional_ and in the first deployement is expected to not be defined.
-See FAQ section for the reason of this parameter existance.
+6. **`cognito_domain`**: This field allows you to _optionally_ specify a pre-existing [Cognito domain name](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-assign-domain.html).
+If left blank (by default) a new domain will be generated for you automatically.

 ### Model Configuration